jr0senblum/jwalk/README.md

 * new: for set/2 and set_p/2, when the final element of a Path is the atom `new', the supplied value is added to the stucture as the first element of an Array, the Array is created if necessary

+Path, string elements can be binary or not

 Examples follow.